 - For 5 Users: EUR 1,299/user/year (EUR 6,495/year total)

 All plans include every feature.
-No tiered gating, no hidden fees.
+No tiered gating.
 See full pricing details.

 You might be wondering: if SurgePV does all this, why haven’t I heard of it?
 Fair question.
 PVsyst has had a 30-year head start.
 Aurora Solar has spent hundreds of millions on marketing.
 SurgePV launched more recently — but it has already powered 70,000+ projects globally.
 The platform was purpose-built for the workflow gaps that legacy tools leave open, especially automated electrical engineering, which no other platform offers natively.

-Want to see how SurgePV handles Austrian projects?
-Book a demo to test OVE-compliant SLD generation with your own project data.
+Want to see how SurgePV handles Austrian proposals?
+Book a demo to test EAG grant calculations and German-language proposal generation with your own project data.

 Austria limitations: